The Age of Mysteries

 Though the jungle of Blackreach was beautiful and often profitable to the wandering hunters of the Ventari, those who chose to dwell there were isolated from the rest of humanity: only by dangerous mountain passes was it possible to enter these jungles from the Untamed Lands.
 Treacherous at the best of times, these routes became entirely impassable once the snows of winter settled.
 The result was that the Ventari were almost totally cut off from their cousins in the east, save for a trickle of movement in the warmest months.

 Even amongst the most erudite scholars of the modern day, almost nothing is known about who the Ventari were or what happened to them.
-They existed and thrived in the jungle, forming a successful civilisation that endured for 300 years after the end of the Great Migration.
+They existed and thrived in the jungle, forming a successful civilisation that endured until around 8000 BE.
 In that time, they learned many crafts that were unknown to other humans - strange forms of magic and the construction of the mysterious stepped pyramids that can be found even today in that dangerous jungle.
 Then they died off mysteriously, and the jungle was ruled by wildness once again.

 The Andruith People